meet-vaghasiya/trillo/notes.md

 6. **svg act as inline-bock.** so it will have line-height. so even if we do align-items:center it not ecnter excalty. which difficult to even see because only 2-3px gap. to solve this issue give `line-height:0` or set `parent to display:flex.`
 7. use `currentColor` property to color border-bottom or normal border. it will take current text color automaticallly and if you change in hover border color also change automatically. `border-bottom: 1px solid currentColor;`
 8. if you increse padding than will create gap between border and innerText.
+9. if you want to change color of background image than use background mask property.but it only work in modeern browser.
+10.